thiagoramos23/really_practical_ecto_book/chapters/01-how-to-query.md

 So, we have a small difference here, because we don't have any schema, `Ecto` can't possibly know what would be the data to return, so we need to tell it the name of the columns we should return in the query.
 Another thing to be aware of is that we can use other data structures in the `select` clause.
-If you are anything like me and you paid attention to every piece of code I showed to you so far you had noticed that we are using a `List` data structure as the return value of the `select` clause.
+If you aren't anything like me and you paid attention to every piece of code I showed to you so far you had noticed that we are using a `List` data structure as the return value of the `select` clause.
 Another example using a `Map` would be: